 If you complete a tax return, you don’t need to declare any ISA interest, income or capital gains on it.

 Putting money into an ISA

 Every tax year you can put money into one of each kind of ISA.
 The tax year runs from 6 April to 5 April.

-You can save up to £15,240 in one type of account or split the allowance across 2 or 3 types.
+You can save up to £20,000 in one type of account or split the allowance across some or all of the other types.

 Example You could save £15,000 in a cash ISA, £2,000 in a stocks and shares ISA and £3,000 in an innovative finance ISA in one tax year.

 Your ISAs won’t close when the tax year finishes.
 You’ll keep your savings on a tax-free basis for as long as you keep the money in your ISA accounts.

 What you can include in your ISAs